sameerkatija/resources/YouTubeChannels.md

 - [Abdul Bari](https://www.youtube.com/channel/UCZCFT11CWBi3MHNlGf019nw): Abdul bari is an indian instructor, he has a [Mastering Data Structures & Algorithms using C and C++](udemy.com/course/datastructurescncpp/) best seller course on udemy.
 HE teaches every concept with key details.

 ## Full Stack Web Development

+## Data Science and machine learning
+-[Data School](youtube.com/c/dataschool): Data School focuses you on the topics you need to master first, and offers in-depth tutorials that you can understand regardless of your educational background.